-While traditional health insurance can cost thousands of dollars, Mira offers healthcare for $45 per month.
+While traditional health insurance can cost thousands of dollars, Mira offers healthcare for an average of $45 per month.
 With access to low-cost urgent care visits, lab testing, and discounted prescriptions, you can save thousands of dollars per year.
 Sign up today and get started.

 The Cost of Surgery Without Insurance

 Paying for surgery out of pocket can vary greatly, costing you between $4,000 and $170,000, depending on what surgery you get.
 LASIK eye surgery may cost you about $4,000 because the surgery is less intensive, takes less time to perform, and can be an outpatient procedure, which is less expensive when compared to inpatient procedures.

 However, more extensive surgeries such as a heart valve replacement or heart bypass are more expensive for the following reasons:

 - Pre and post-operative hospital stay.
 Before and after receiving surgery, you will likely have to stay in the hospital.
 This is to make sure you are prepared for the surgery and are recovering well after.
 The average hospital stay is 6-7 days for bypass surgery.